boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R37_Gibson.md

 > or conscious environment.
 The organ ism depends on its environ ment for its life, but the
 > environment does not depend on the organ ism for its existence. (s.
 121)

-*Man's Alteration of the Natural Environment*
+*The Information for Visual Perception* / *The Theory of Affordances* / *Man's Alteration of the Natural Environment*:

 > In the last few thou sand years, as everybody now realizes, the very face of the earth has been
 > modified by man. (s.
 121)